standardebooks/manual/7-high-level-structural-patterns.rst

 The endnotes file
 =================

 #.
-Endnotes are in an XHTML file located in :path:`./src/epub/text/endnotes.xhtml`.
+Endnotes are in an XHTML file named :path:`./src/epub/text/endnotes.xhtml`.

 #.
 The endnotes file has the :value:`backmatter` semantic inflection.